Denver: History

 Finally linked to the rest of the nation by rail, Denver prospered as a service and supply center.
 The young city grew during these years, attracting millionaires with their mansions, as well as a mixture of crime and poverty of a rapidly growing city.
-Denver citizens were proud when the rich chose Denver and were thrilled when Horace Tabor, the Leadville mining millionaire, built an impressive business block at 16th and Larimer, as well as the elegant Tabor Grand Opera House.
+Denver citizens were proud when the rich chose Denver and were thrilled when Horace Tabor, the Leadville mining millionaire, built a business block at 16th and Larimer, as well as the elegant Tabor Grand Opera House.
 Luxurious hotels, including the much-loved Brown Palace Hotel, soon followed, as well as splendid homes for millionaires, such as the Croke, Patterson, Campbell Mansion at 11th and Pennsylvania and the now-demolished Moffat Mansion at 8th and Grant.
 Intent on transforming Denver into one of the world's great cities, leaders wooed industry and attracted laborers to work in these factories.

 Soon, in addition to the elite and a large middle class, Denver had a growing population of immigrant German, Italian, and Chinese laborers, soon followed by African Americans from the Deep South and Hispanic workers.
 The influx of the new residents strained available housing.
 In addition, the Silver Crash of 1893 unsettled political, social, and economic balances.
 Competition among the different ethnic groups was often expressed as bigotry, and social tensions gave rise to the Red Scare.
 Americans were suspicious of immigrants, who were sometimes allied with socialist and labor union causes.
-After World War I, a revival of the Ku Klux Klan attracted white native-born Americans who were anxious about the many changes in society.
+After World War I, a revival of the Ku Klux Klan attracted white, native-born Americans who were anxious about the many changes in society.
 Unlike the earlier organization that was active in the rural South, KKK chapters developed in urban areas of the Midwest and West, including Denver, and into Idaho and Oregon.
 Corruption and crime also developed in Denver.

 Between 1880 and 1895, the city underwent a huge rise in corruption, as crime bosses, such as Soapy Smith, worked side by side with elected officials and the police to control elections, gambling, and bunco gangs.
 The city also suffered a depression in 1893 after the crash of silver prices.
 In 1887, the precursor to the international charity United Way was formed in Denver by local religious leaders, who raised funds and coordinated various charities to help Denver's poor.
 By 1890, Denver had grown to be the second-largest city west of Omaha, Nebraska.
 In 1900, whites represented 96.8% of Denver's population.
 The African American and Hispanic populations increased with migrations of the 20th century.
 Many African Americans first came as workers on the railroad, which had a terminus in Denver, and began to settle there.

 Between the 1880s and 1930s, Denver's floriculture industry developed and thrived.
 This period became known locally as the Carnation Gold Rush.